jonstuebe/react-useragent/README.md

 ## API

-This HOC uses mobile-detect for user agent parsing.
-The following object is exposed to the component through props.
-The key "md" is the actual mobile-detect constructor and is available to call any mobile-detect methods that are not included by default as props.
+This utility uses mobile-detect for user agent parsing.
+The following object is exposed to the component through props/args (depending on the usage).
+The key "md" is the actual mobile-detect constructor and is available to call any mobile-detect methods that are not included by default.

 ```
 {